wasimapinjari/react-artist-catalogue/LEARN.md

 What this look like is deciding that you will either work or do nothing.
 You are allowed to get bored, sleep, go into the nature and be with your loved ones.
 You are not allowed to play games, listen to music, visit social media, eat some junk food, etc. everything that induce dopamine to abnormal levels.

 What tends to happen is that once you start doing that you will be so bored that you will think it's just better to do the work (how do you think I am able to write this article?)
-So start getting bored you will naturally want to work and let your brain do it's magic and make you feel good as you work and achieve your dream life.
+So start getting bored you will naturally want to work because it's better than doing nothing and let your brain do it's magic and make you feel good as you work and achieve your dream life.
 Bye ♡